micromdm/nanomdm/docs/quickstart.md

 ## Requirements

 - You'll need an MDM push certificate and private key.
-Documentaton on how to attain one is out of scope for this document.
+Documentation on how to attain one is out of scope for this document.
 You may refer to [MicroMDM's documentation](https://github.com/micromdm/micromdm/blob/main/docs/user-guide/quickstart.md#configure-an-apns-certificate) for further information, but this guide assumes you have one at the ready.
 Note this is the _push_ certificate and _not_ the initial step of an _MDM CSR/vendor_ certificate.
 - A posix-ish computer with a set of normal command-line tools available: `cat`, `curl`, Python 3, etc.
 - Direct internet access (i.e. not proxied or outbound firewalled)